zonca/zonca.dev/posts/2023-09-28-dask-gateway-jupyterhub.md

 Only 2 options need to be changed in JupyterHub:

 * We need to run a image which has the same version of `dask-gateway` we installed on Kubernetes (currently `0.9.0`)
-* We need to proxy `dask-gateway` through JupyterHub so the users can access the Dask dashboard

 If you are using my `install_jhub.sh` script to deploy JupyterHub, you can modify it and add another `values` option at the end, `--values dask_gateway/config_jupyterhub.yaml`.